Give your new employees a great first impression with this onboarding and induction template.

 What else should be considered in the onboarding process?

-While onboarding checklists get specific about the tasks you need to complete in onboarding, here are a few things you should consider to create a meaningful and efficient onboarding process.
+While onboarding checklists get specific about the tasks you need to complete in onboarding, here are a few things you should consider when onboarding new employees to create a meaningful and efficient process.

 1. Your company culture